Onto Innovation (NYSE:ONTO) Updates Q1 2022 Earnings Guidance

 Onto Innovation (NYSE:ONTO) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $1.130-$1.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.100.
+The company provided earnings per share (EPS) guidance of $1.130-$1.200 for the period, compared to the Thomson Reuters consensus estimate of $1.100.
 The company issued revenue guidance of $226 million-$240 million, compared to the consensus revenue estimate of $216.54 million.

-Onto Innovation (NYSE:ONTO) last issued its quarterly earnings results on Tuesday, February 8th.
-The semiconductor company reported $1.23 EPS for the quarter, topping analysts’ consensus estimates of $1.11 by $0.12.
-The company had revenue of $225.64 million for the quarter, compared to analyst estimates of $215.20 million.
+Onto Innovation (NYSE:ONTO) last posted its quarterly earnings data on Tuesday, February 8th.
+The semiconductor company reported $1.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.11 by $0.12.
+The business had revenue of $225.64 million during the quarter, compared to analysts’ expectations of $215.20 million.
 Onto Innovation had a net margin of 16.08% and a return on equity of 12.66%.
-Onto Innovation’s revenue was up 45.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.72 earnings per share.
-As a group, equities analysts forecast that Onto Innovation will post 3.74 EPS for the current year.
+The business’s revenue was up 45.5% on a year-over-year basis.
+During the same period last year, the firm posted $0.72 earnings per share.
+Analysts expect that Onto Innovation will post 3.74 earnings per share for the current year.

-In other Onto Innovation news, SVP Srinivas Vedula sold 6,225 shares of the firm’s stock in a transaction on Friday, November 19th.
-The stock was sold at an average price of $90.31, for a total value of $562,179.75.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CFO Steven R. Roth sold 5,000 shares of the firm’s stock in a transaction on Friday, January 14th.
-The shares were sold at an average price of $105.00, for a total value of $525,000.00.
+In other news, Director David Brian Miller sold 5,500 shares of the stock in a transaction on Tuesday, December 7th.
+The shares were sold at an average price of $97.41, for a total transaction of $535,755.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CFO Steven R. Roth sold 5,000 shares of the stock in a transaction on Friday, January 14th.
+The stock was sold at an average price of $105.00, for a total transaction of $525,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 16,725 shares of company stock valued at $1,622,935 over the last ninety days.
-1.60% of the stock is currently owned by insiders.
+1.60% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Guggenheim Capital LLC raised its holdings in shares of Onto Innovation by 19.6% during the 4th quarter.
-Guggenheim Capital LLC now owns 3,831 shares of the semiconductor company’s stock worth $388,000 after acquiring an additional 627 shares during the period.
-NewEdge Advisors LLC raised its holdings in Onto Innovation by 97.0% in the 4th quarter.
-NewEdge Advisors LLC now owns 6,946 shares of the semiconductor company’s stock valued at $703,000 after buying an additional 3,420 shares during the period.
-UBS Group AG raised its holdings in Onto Innovation by 46.1% in the 3rd quarter.
-UBS Group AG now owns 10,353 shares of the semiconductor company’s stock valued at $748,000 after buying an additional 3,268 shares during the period.
-LPL Financial LLC raised its holdings in Onto Innovation by 171.5% in the 3rd quarter.
-LPL Financial LLC now owns 10,970 shares of the semiconductor company’s stock valued at $797,000 after buying an additional 6,929 shares during the period.
-Finally, Stifel Financial Corp raised its holdings in Onto Innovation by 13.2% in the 4th quarter.
-Stifel Financial Corp now owns 8,187 shares of the semiconductor company’s stock valued at $829,000 after buying an additional 955 shares during the period.
-Institutional investors and hedge funds own 94.71% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in ONTO.
+Guggenheim Capital LLC grew its stake in Onto Innovation by 19.6% in the 4th quarter.
+Guggenheim Capital LLC now owns 3,831 shares of the semiconductor company’s stock valued at $388,000 after buying an additional 627 shares during the last quarter.
+NewEdge Advisors LLC grew its stake in Onto Innovation by 97.0% in the 4th quarter.
+NewEdge Advisors LLC now owns 6,946 shares of the semiconductor company’s stock valued at $703,000 after buying an additional 3,420 shares during the last quarter.
+UBS Group AG grew its stake in Onto Innovation by 46.1% in the 3rd quarter.
+UBS Group AG now owns 10,353 shares of the semiconductor company’s stock valued at $748,000 after buying an additional 3,268 shares during the last quarter.
+LPL Financial LLC grew its stake in Onto Innovation by 171.5% in the 3rd quarter.
+LPL Financial LLC now owns 10,970 shares of the semiconductor company’s stock valued at $797,000 after buying an additional 6,929 shares during the last quarter.
+Finally, Stifel Financial Corp grew its stake in Onto Innovation by 13.2% in the 4th quarter.
+Stifel Financial Corp now owns 8,187 shares of the semiconductor company’s stock valued at $829,000 after buying an additional 955 shares during the last quarter.
+Institutional investors own 94.71% of the company’s stock.

 Onto Innovation, Inc engages in developing process control systems.
 It offers process control, combining global scale with an expanded portfolio of technologies that include: 3D metrology spanning the chip from nanometer-scale transistors to micron-level die-interconnects, macro defect inspection of wafers and packages, metal interconnect composition, factory analytics, and lithography for advanced semiconductor packaging.